Civil & Commercial Mediation

 Director disputes

-Allegations of breach of duty, misuse of company assets or conflicts of interest issues.
+Relationship issues, allegations of breach of duty, misuse of company assets or conflicts of interest matters or any other related disputes between company directors.

 Valuation and exit disputes